lhervier/dom-spring/README.md

 - getServerDatabase(): Same as getUserDatabase(), but current database is opened as the server.
 - getUserRoles(): This is a simple ArrayList<String> that contains the current user roles on the current database.
 If current database does not exists, the list will be empty.

+## Logging

+By default, Spring uses Apache commons-logging, and so does the osgi layer of the http task.
+To implement a logger, use something like

+	public class MyService {
+		private static final Log LOG = LogFactory.getLogger(MyService.class);
+		...
+	}

+So this question is not related to this project, but to the development of any OSGi plugin on Domino.
+By default, only messages higher than "ERROR" will be logged to the Domino console.
+To change this, edit the file

+	${DOMINO_DATA}/domino/workspace/.config/rcpinstall.properties

+For example, if your classes are in the package named "com.acme.myapp", just add the line

+	com.acme.myapp.level=FINEST

+See https://stackoverflow.com/questions/22709056/osgi-bundle-logging-on-domino-server for more details.

 ## Inject properties from notes.ini

 I also added a Spring property source that allows you to inject values from notes.ini variables.
 Simply use the @Value annotation in your beans :